 - Level 4 - International Departures

 Cars and taxis can directly access the Terminal 2 from the new Sahar Elevated Road, which provides seamless connectivity from the Western Express Highway.
 Motorbikes, auto rickshaws, and buses will need to take a dedicated lane through the existing Sahar Road.
 In addition, they aren't permitted to enter the departures or arrivals areas.

 Unlike other Indian airports, security checks take place before immigration at Terminal 2 -- not after.
 This will enable passengers to place items that fail the security check into their check-in baggage.
-One of the highlights of Terminal 2 is a grand museum that showcases Indian art along a long wall.
+One of the highlights of Terminal 2 is a grand museum that showcases Indian art on a long wall.
 The roof of Terminal 2 is also unique.
 It's been inspired by dancing white peacocks.